-11 The Supervisory Board considers, it can not disclose these criteria in greater detail as they are closely linked to the Company's strategy.
+The Supervisory Board considers, it can not disclose these criteria in greater detail as they are closely linked to the Company's strategy.

-The Supervisory Board, on the recommendation of the Compensation and Nominating Committee, decided to award Mr Jean-Charles Decaux, 98.50% of the ceiling of his annual fixed compensation with regard to the achievement of the financial criteria, ESG and the main strategic achievements of 2024, more particularly through the gains or renewals of contracts in various countries, the continuous optimisation of the Group's portfolio, the optimisation of external growth operations, the continuation of digital and programmatic activities, the optimisation of the Group's financial structure, and the strengthening of the Group's ESG approach.
+The Supervisory Board, on the recommendation of the Compensation and Nominating Committee, decided to award Mr Jean-Charles Decaux, 98.50% of the ceiling of his annual fixed compensation with regard to the achievement of the financial criteria, ESG and the main strategic achievements of 2024, more particularly through the gains or renewals of contracts in various countries, the continuous optimisation of the Group's portfolio, the optimisation of external growth operations, the continuation of digital and programmatic activities, the optimisation of the Group's ESG approach.